virtharep44/ai-video-meeting-intelligence/README.md

 WHISPER_MODEL=base
 ```

-> Get your Mistral API key
+> Get your Mistral API key and
-> Get your Sarvam API key at
+> Get your Sarvam API key